UPDATE: An Overview of Malaysian Legal System and Research

 The State List comprises matters such as land, agriculture, forestry, local government, riverine fishing, Muslim law, etc. The Concurrent List, under authority of both the Federal and State Governments, covers social welfare, scholarships, protection of wildlife, and town and country planning.
 Should any inconsistency between federal and state law exist, federal law takes precedence over state law.

 The Parliament generates a great number of publications containing law, primarily the federal statutes, which are officially published in the Government Gazettes by the Government Printer.
-Most such publications are available commercially on the Internet and through official websites.
+As at February 2016, there are 774 Acts that have been enacted and published under the series of Laws of Malaysia.
+Both of the print copy and online version of such publications are made available by the commercial publishers and a government printer.

 The Malaysian Parliament website offers the largest number of full texts of Acts of Parliaments enacted since 1990 in pdf format, free of charge.
 The only obstacle to finding the Acts of Parliament from this website is that one must know the name of the Acts in order to find it.
 The Acts are currently available only up to the year 2000.
 The Bills on the other hand, are quite current.